deleonkyle/Digital-Business-Card-Generator/README.md

 # Digital Business Card Generator

-Welcome to the Digital Business Card Generator!
-This project allows users to create, customize, and download digital business cards easily.
+Welcome to the Digital Business Card Generator project!
+This application allows users to create and customize their own digital business cards quickly and easily.
+Users can enter their personal information, customize the design, and download their business card as a PDF.

 ## Table of Contents